 In other words, about 90% of the wage gap is eliminated after controlling for youth test scores (the disparity reduces from 20% to 2%).
-In fact, there were a number of industries were mean black wages were substantially higher than mean white wages after controlling for youth ability.
+In fact, there were a number of industries where mean black wages were substantially higher than mean white wages after controlling for youth ability.
 If we measure the black-white disparity in absolute terms, we see similar findings.
 Controlling only for age, mean wages for black workers was $6,378 less than the mean wages for white workers ($27,372 vs $20,994).
-After including controls for IQ, mean black workers for black workers was only only $545 less than the mean wages for black workers ($25,546 vs $25,001).
+After including controls for IQ, mean wages for black workers was only only $545 less than the mean wages for white workers ($25,546 vs $25,001).
 So 91% of the wage gap was eliminated after controlling for youth IQ scores (the disparity reduces from $6,378 to $545).

 Data for other outcomes also show that substantial portions of the black-white disparity are eliminated after controlling for youth cognitive ability.
 Chapter 14 goes through a lot of this data, but all of the findings are summarized nicely in Appendix 6, where table 3 shows racial disparities in various outcomes before and after controlling for IQ (page 650):